treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 ## Generators are iterators

 So you might be thinking: iterators seem cool, but they also just seem like an implementation detail and we might not need to *care* about them as users of Python.

-I have news for you: it's pretty common to see iterators in Python.
+I have news for you: it's very common to work directly with iterators in Python.

 The `squares` object here is a generator: